ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 ![TF-BLERSSI Pipeline](pictures/create-notebook-1.PNG)

-Create new Workspace Volume
+Create new Workspace volume

 ![TF-BLERSSI Pipeline](pictures/create-notebook-2.PNG)

 If you are creating GPU attached notebook then choose number of GPUs and GPU Vendor as *NVIDIA*.

-Click Launch Button
+Click Launch button

 ![TF-BLERSSI Pipeline](pictures/create-notebook-3.PNG)